 The Board also consists of non-voting representatives from Larger Councils, Hampshire County Council, HIOW LGA and Hampshire Branch SLCC.
 The honorary positions of President and Vice President may attend Board Meetings as observers if they wish.

 The Board is elected at the first meeting after AGM.
 The eligibility criteria is a minute from within twelve months, detailing the election of those member(s).
-Minutes should be forwarded to the Business Support Officer at the ALC, as they are resolved, but in any case, at the latest seven days before the first Board meeting, after AGM.
+Minutes should be forwarded to the Office Manager at the ALC, as they are resolved, but in any case, at the latest seven days before the first Board meeting, after AGM.

-The full County Board meets quarterly to consider matters of Sector Policy, and Hampshire issues as appropriate, as well as having an overview of the ALC and its activities.
+The full County Executive meets quarterly to consider matters of Sector Policy, and Hampshire issues as appropriate, as well as having an overview of the ALC and its activities.